 Try to place your travel booster seat in the middle back seat if appropriate.
 Experts say that this is the safest position in the car.

 Practice fitting the booster seat before you travel.
-Whilst most are pretty straightforward, some may need a little more expertise!
+While most boosters are pretty straightforward, some may need a little more expertise!

 Best Travel Booster Seats: Comparison & Review